OpenNewsLabs/field-guide-security-training-newsroom/docs/Chapter02-07-Two-Factor-Authentication.md

 ### Discussion

 If someone gains access to your primary email account, they can easily use that access to reset passwords and take over your other accounts.
 Two-factor authentication (2FA), along with [strong passwords](LINK TK) and alertness to [phishing](LINK TK), will go a long way towards protecting your online accounts.
 So have everyone start by identifying their primary email account and setting up 2FA there.
-Any accounts that participants use for single sign on -- Github, Facebook, Twitter, Google  -- are also a high priority.
+Any accounts that participants use for single sign on—Github, Facebook, Twitter, Google—are also a high priority.
 If someone is able to take over your Facebook account, that may give them a back door to all kinds of other accounts and services.

 Note: it's easy to get lost in a "is this really going to happen to me?" spiral, or a "sure, but what's the worst that could happen" discussion.
 Some clarity about what is at stake is certainly valuable but it probably isn't useful to get to caught up in horror stories.
 Remind folks that 2FA is relatively straightforward once it is part of your workflow.
 You can either get in the habit of carrying your keys and locking the door behind you, or you can stop and think everytime you leave the house "Have I left anything valuable out?
 What are the odds that someone will break in today?"
 [Mat Honan](https://www.wired.com/2012/08/apple-amazon-mat-honan-hacking/) lost a lot of personal archives because some hackers wanted his Twitter handle.
-For a while hackers were doing a good job of taking over email accounts to send out desperate pleas for money -- "Help, I'm traveling and I was hit by a car and I can't reach my parents, but I desperately need you to wire $400 to this random stranger so I can pay my hospital bill and come home." -- even though the apparent sender was safe at home.
+For a while hackers were doing a good job of taking over email accounts to send out desperate pleas for money—"Help, I'm traveling and I was hit by a car and I can't reach my parents, but I desperately need you to wire $400 to this random stranger so I can pay my hospital bill and come home."—even though the apparent sender was safe at home.
 If you work in a newsroom with someone working on sensitive investigations, if anyone who trusts you is doing sensitive work, you owe it to them to ensure that you're not the vector for an attack.

 There's very good reason to believe that the Clinton email hack was made possible because [John Podesta didn't have 2FA turned on](http://fortune.com/2016/10/29/clinton-email-phishing-attack/).
 Don't be John Podesta.
 He fell for a spearphishing scam that told him he needed to change his password.
 With 2FA enabled, just knowing his new password wouldn't be enough to give a hacker access to his emails.